-They have this walnut paste thingy that was pretty close to the most incredible thing I’ve ever tasted.
+In Georgia, they have this walnut paste thingy that was pretty close to the most incredible thing I’ve ever tasted.
 It’s like cheese, but lighter, nuttier… Sigh.
 I have to find it here in the States.

 But if you’re a cheese lover, you’ll like it here too.
 In fact, it’ll be hard to NOT eat cheese in Georgia.
-You’ll see what I mean when you see the list of vegetarian friendly Georgian foods I’ve made below.

 Think of pizza on steroids and what you get is khachapuri.
 Several regions in Georgia have their own versions of khachapuri but all involve lots of cheese.
 Some can seem overly cheesy (is there such a thing?)